Royals vs. Twins Player Props Betting Odds

 Pérez Stats

-- Perez has picked up at least one hit in two straight games.
-In his last five games he is batting .105 with a walk and an RBI.
+- Perez has picked up a hit in two straight games.
+In his last five games he is hitting .105 with a walk and an RBI.

 Pérez Recent Games